-B. Probation and Parole Conditions
+B. Parole and Probation Conditions

-Probation and parole conditions for juveniles are the same as those for adult probationers and parolees (see page 48).
-However, systematic treatment programmes as special conditions (see page 50) are not yet provided to juvenile probationers and parolees (see the next section).
+Parole and probation conditions for juveniles are the same as those for adult parolees and probationers (see page 45).
+However, systematic treatment programmes as special conditions (see page 47) are not yet provided to juvenile parolees and probationers (see the next section).

-C. Implementation of probationary and Parole Supervision
+C. Parole and Probationary Supervision

-Implementation of probationary or parole supervision for juvenile probationers and parolees are basically the same as that for adult probationers and parolees.
-The general framework of probationary and parole supervision (see page 48), the methods of intake interviews and treatment plans (see page 49) and the roles of probation officers and volunteer probation officers (see page 49) are the same as those for adult probationers and parolees.
-Day offices (see page 49), progressive treatment (see page 49), categorized treatment (see page 50) and comprehensive job assistance schemes (see page 50) are applied to juvenile probationers and parolees as well as adult probationers and parolees.
-Regarding the National Centre for Offenders Rehabilitation, one centre is established exclusively for juveniles (Numata-cho National Centre for Offenders Job Training and Employment Support).
-Community Settlement Support Centers (see page 51) are also utilized for juvenile-training-school residents.
-Some Self-Reliance Support Homes (See page 51) accept juvenile probationers and parolees.
+Parole or probationary supervision for juvenile parolees and probationers are basically the same as that for adult parolees and probationers.
+The general framework of parole and probationary supervision (see page 44), the methods of intake interviews and treatment plans (see page 46) and the roles of probation officers and volunteer probation officers (see page 46), are the same as those for adult parolees and probationers.
+Day offices (see page 46), progressive treatment (see page 46), categorized treatment (see page 47) and comprehensive job assistance schemes (see page 47) are applied to juvenile parolees and probationers as well as adult parolees and probationers.
+Regarding the National Centre for Offenders Rehabilitation (see page 48), one centre is established exclusively for juveniles (Numatacho National Centre for Offenders Job Training and Employment Support).
+Some Self-Reliance Support Homes (see page 48) accept juvenile parolees and probationers.
+Centers (see page 48) accept are also utilized to undertake special coordination for juvenile-training-school residents.

-On the other hand, systematic treatment programmes as special conditions are not yet imposed on juvenile probationers and parolees.
-Probation offices may sometimes administer these treatment programmes with the juveniles' consent, but they are not obliged to participate in these programmes as conditions of probation or parole.
+On the other hand, systematic treatment programmes as special conditions are not yet imposed on juvenile parolees and probationers.
+Probation offices may sometimes administer these treatment programmes with the juveniles' consent, but they are not obliged to participate in these programmes as conditions of parole or probation.

-Numata-cho National Centre for Offenders Job Training and Employment Support
+Numatacho National Centre for Offenders Job Training and Employment Support

-Implementation measures important for juvenile probationers and parolees are described below.
+Measures important for juvenile parolees and probationers are described below.

-1. Short -Term Programmes for Juvenile Probationers
+1. Short - Term Programmes for Juvenile Probationers